facebook

 Immerse your students in the real scientific process!

-Designed for Years 3 to 6 to investigate the scientific method in detail, this full-day science workshop introduces and expands a variety of core scientific principles:
+Designed for Years 3 to 6 to investigate the scientific method in detail, this full-day science workshop introduces and expands a variety of core scientific principles.
+These elements are essential for students to engage in science literacy and form the basis of the entire K – 6 Science & Technology Syllabus.

-These 5 elements are essential for students to engage in science literacy and form the basis of the entire K – 6 Science & Technology Syllabus.
 On completing this science workshop your students will be well-equipped to plan and undertake their own first-hand investigations as well as evaluate their results correctly, regardless of what unit of work they are studying!

-Check out the Scientific Method short course here
+💡 Looking for a shorter version?
+Check out the Scientific Method short course here.

 Australian National Curriculum Mapping for all our science incursions